-Sally Kohn is both liberal and a lesbian — and she works at FOX News.
-She’s contributed to the conservative network for the past three years and, during that time, has sparred with some of the most conservative minds on television.
-So she thinks deeply about how to communicate with people whose political perspectives are fundamentally opposed to her own — and, more generally, how Americans on both sides of the aisle can find common ground to address pressing challenges.
-(Ahem, U.S. Congress and the government shutdown fiasco.)
+Sally Kohn is both liberal and a lesbian — and, until shortly after this interview, she worked at FOX News.
+She contributed to the conservative network for three years and, during that time, sparred with some of the most conservative minds on television.
+She thinks deeply about how to communicate with people whose political perspectives are fundamentally opposed to her own — and, more generally, about how Americans on both sides of the aisle can find common ground to address pressing challenges.
+(Ahem, U.S. Congress.)

-Kohn feels strongly that the only way to address the issues facing our country is to sit down and have a real conversation — no more talking past each other or walking out of press conferences.
-The timing is certainly right for this idea; so, even before we post any video from TED@NYC, we knew we wanted to hear more.
-We spoke to Kohn during dress rehearsals for TED@NYC to get her thoughts on how to push past political polarization.
+Kohn, who will soon speak again at TED@NYC 2014, feels strongly that the only way to address the issues facing our country is to sit down and have a real conversation — no more talking past each other or walking out of press conferences.
+We spoke to Kohn to get her thoughts on how to push past political polarization.

 How did you end up at FOX News?